Multi-Objective Bayesian Optimization for Accelerator Tuning: Application to Accelerator Optimization

 We re-run this optimization procedure 10 times, each with a different set of 20 randomly generated initial points every time.
 After each observation, we calculate the exact hypervolume of the Pareto set in normalized objective space, referenced to the maximum possible value for each objective (in this case 1).
 The average and variance of the hypervolume as a function of observation number after ten optimization runs is shown in Fig. \ref{fig:convergence}.

 For comparison we run the same optimization test, but with previously used methods for multi-objective optimization, evaluated in serial, as would be the case during online optimization.
-The first, NSGA-II \cite{deb_fast_2002}, is a popular genetic optimization algorithm, which has been previously used to solve multi-objective accelerator design problems \cite{neveu_parallel_2019}.
-We conducted 10 optimization runs using the NSGA-II algorithm, with an initial population of 20 individuals, that matched the input parameter sets used in the MOBO optimization runs.
+The first, Non-dominated Sorting Genetic Algorithm II (NSGA-II) \cite{deb_fast_2002}, is a popular genetic optimization algorithm, which has been previously used to solve multi-objective accelerator design problems \cite{neveu_parallel_2019}.
+We conducted 10 optimization runs using the NSGA-II algorithm, with a population of 20 individuals, that matched the input parameter sets used in the MOBO optimization runs.
 We then evolved the population for 200 generations, with a crossover probability of 0.8 and mutation probability of 0.05.
-The hypervolume after the first 25 generations (500 function observations) is also shown in Fig. \ref{fig:convergence}(a).
+The hypervolume after the first 25 generations (500 function observations) is shown in Fig. \ref{fig:convergence}(a).

-The second, iterated neural network (NN) optimization \cite{edelen_machine_2019}, is a recently developed algorithm using surrogate NN models to choose future observation locations.
-In this method, observations are used to train a NN surrogate model, which in turn is optimized by the NSGA-II algorithm to propose a new set of observations that are likely to be on the Pareto front.
+The second algorithm, iterated neural network (I-NN) optimization \cite{edelen_machine_2020}, is a recently developed algorithm using surrogate neural network (NN) models to choose future observation locations.
+In this method, observations are used to train a NN surrogate model, which in turn is optimized by the NSGA-II algorithm to propose a new set of observations that are likely to be non-dominated.
 We plot the predicted hypervolume from the NN surrogate model after each batch of measurements in Fig. \ref{fig:convergence}(a).

-From this comparison, we clearly see that MOBO reaches convergence much faster than both the NSGA-II and iterated NN algorithms.
-In fact, it took about 17,500 NSGA-II observations to reach the same hypervolume that MOBO reached after 500 observations, roughly a factor of 35 times slower.
-Furthermore, MOBO is a fully serial optimization algorithm, in contrast to both NSGA-II and iterated NN, which require batch observations, requiring a set of measurements be made before any optimization is done.
+From this comparison, we clearly see that MOBO reaches convergence much faster than both the NSGA-II and I-NN algorithms.
+While not shown in Fig. \ref{fig:convergence}(a) it took about 17,500 NSGA-II observations to reach the same hypervolume that MOBO reached after 500 observations, roughly a factor of 35 times slower.